ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Why are certain kinds of routines hard to use securely?
 One common problem is that many routines accept languages with *metacharacters* - that is, characters that change how other characters are interpreted instead of being data themselves.
 For example, the double quote character (**“**) is often a metacharacter (including in SQL and shell).
 If there is a language specification, that almost certainly means there are metacharacters.
 Supporting metacharacters is very flexible, and if all of the input is trusted, it is not a problem.
 But when parts of the data might be from an attacker, you need to be very careful and take extra precautions.
 If an attacker can insert metacharacters into the input, and they are not escaped exactly correctly, then dangerous and easily-exploited vulnerabilities often follow if they are read by some kind of interpreter.
 These kinds of attacks are sometimes called injection attacks.

 🔔 Vulnerabilities to injection attacks are such common mistakes in web applications that “Injection” is 2017 OWASP Top 10 #1 and 2019 CWE Top 25 #18.
 It is identified as [CWE-94](https://cwe.mitre.org/data/definitions/94.html),  *Improper Control of Generation of Code (‘Code Injection’)*.
+2021 CWE Top 10 #25 is [CWE-77](https://cwe.mitre.org/data/definitions/77.html), *Improper Neutralization of Special Elements used in a Command ('Command Injection')*; this general category has common special cases such as SQL injection vulnerabilities ([CWE-89](https://cwe.mitre.org/data/definitions/89.html)) that we will soon discuss.

 So you need to ensure that when you send data to some program (or output), you send it in a secure way.
 That may involve: